egorxe/openglory/README.md

 ### OpenGL ES demos

-Some simple OpenGL ES 1 demos which could be build for OpenGlory with pseudoGl or for system OpenGL implementation with SDL are located in sw/gles_demos.
-See readme in this folder.
+Some simple OpenGL ES 1 demos which could be built for OpenGlory with pseudoGl or for system OpenGL implementation with SDL are located in sw/gles_demos.
+See readme in sw/gles_demos.

 ### Quake port